Smart Fiberglass Solutions Contact Us Now

 Choosing a Reliable Fiberglass Fabric Manufacturer

-When selecting fiberglass fabrics for industrial applications, the manufacturing process and surface treatment technology are just as important as the raw materials themselves.
+When selecting fiberglass fabrics for industrial applications, the manufacturing process and surface treatment technology are just as important as the raw material.
+Proper silane coupling treatment can improve compatibility with coatings, resins, and composite matrices.

 • Silane-treated fiberglass fabrics for composite manufacturing